altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "Aren’t you talking about rations?!"<br/>
 "… The current price has reached its peak."<br/>
 Regis stared at Dorval.<br/>
-A bellow that seemed to be coming from the earth resounded:
+A bellow that seemed to be coming from the earth resounded:<br/>
 "Do you have any proof, brat?!"<br/>
 It was a smile that looked just like the devil on religious paintings.<br/>
 And of course, he was prepared when he entered the lion’s den.<br/>